rek72-zz/tableExport/README.md

 Optional html data attributes
 =============================
-(can be set while generating the table you want to export)
+Attributes can be set while generating the table you want to export.
+Data can also be set by jQuery.data() using the data object rather than the HTML data attribute.

 <h3>data-tableexport-display</h3>
 ```html